 Shambhala is a Sanskrit word meaning “the place of tranquility.”
 In general terms, Shambhala can be interpreted as a kingdom of the mind and a meditation practice for which a human being can live a normal life and practice spirituality.
 It is the notion that one can have a family, a job, do all these things, including running, and can still deepen and meditate and understand.
 Shambhala meditation and its teachings were inspired by the ancient, legendary society of the Kingdom of Shambhala.

-Your mind will become stronger and will help you overcome obstacles.
-It will help you get through the physically challenging parts of running.
-You will become more aware of what you are thinking about while running and the effect it has on your running.
-Meditative running will help you enjoy running more as your strengthen your mind and your awareness.
+With a meditative practice, our mind becomes stronger and helps us overcome obstacles more easily.
+It can help us get through the physically challenging parts of running.
+We become more aware of what we are thinking about while running and how it affects our running.
+Meditative running helps us enjoy running more as we strengthen our mind and our awareness.

-A breathing meditation is the most common form of all meditations including Shambhala Meditation.
-The breath is easier to feel during running, so it is a good opportunity to practice a breathing meditation.
-Try meditative running on your next run.
+A breathing meditation is the most common technique of all meditation practices including Shambhala Meditation.
+Because our breath is more rapid while running, it is easier to focus on.
+This gives us a easy opportunity to practice a breathing meditation.

-Begin by setting an intention to let go of all thoughts and distractions.
-Stay in the immediate physical experience.
-Focus on your breath, each foot strike you make and the path in front of you.
-Acknowledge thoughts and return focus to your breath.
+Why not try meditative running on your next run?
+You can begin by setting an intention to let go of all thoughts and distractions.
+Keep your awareness on your immediate physical experience.
+Focus on your breath, each foot strike you make, or the path in front of you.
+Acknowledge any thoughts and return your focus to your breath.
 Become aware of all sensations, thoughts and the environment that is all around you.

 Back to top of Shambhala Meditation